prapalu/esw/rdf/README.md

     ?job esw:queries ?queries.
     ?queries rdf:rest*/rdf:first  ?query.
     ?query lsqv:usesFeature ?keyword.
+}
-}GROUP BY ?keyword
+GROUP BY ?keyword
 ORDER BY DESC (?count)
 ```

-7. Get for each topic the average fscore of the workflows
+7. Get for each topic the average fscore of the workflows, the average number of queries per workflow and the total number of queries.
+   The query returns a list of 5-tuples (topic IRI, topic label, AVG(fscore), AVG(queries), #queries).

 [Execute the query](http://grace.dei.unipd.it/sparql/?default-graph-uri=&query=PREFIX+esw%3A+%3Chttp%3A%2F%2Fw3id.org%2Fesw%2Fontology%23%3E%0D%0A%0D%0ASELECT+%3Ftopic+%3Flab+%28AVG%28%3Ffs%29+AS+%3FavgFscore%29+%28ROUND%28AVG%28%3Fqs%29%29+AS+%3FavgQueries%29+%28SUM%28%3Fqs%29+AS+%3FtotQueries%29+WHERE%7B+%0D%0A++++%23%3Ftopic+esw%3ApartOf+%3Ftrack.%0D%0A++++%7B%0D%0A++++++++SELECT+%3Fwork+%28AVG%28%3Ffscore%29+AS+%3Ffs%29+%28SUM%28%3Fqueries%29+AS+%3Fqs%29+WHERE%7B%0D%0A++++++++++++%3Fwork+esw%3Aimplements+%3Ft%3B%0D%0A++++++++++++++++++esw%3AwroteBy+%3Fworker%3B%0D%0A++++++++++++++++++esw%3AhasPart+%3Fpart.%0D%0A++++++++++++%3Fpart+esw%3Afscore+%3Ffscore%3B%0D%0A++++++++++++++++++esw%3AnumberOfQueries+%3Fqueries.%0D%0A++++++++%7DGROUP+BY+%3Fwork%0D%0A++++%7D%0D%0A++++%3Fwork+esw%3Aimplements+%3Ftopic.%0D%0A++++%3Ftopic+rdfs%3Alabel+%3Flab.%0D%0A%7D%0D%0AGROUP+BY+%3Ftopic+%3Flab%0D%0AHAVING+%28AVG%28%3Ffs%29%3E+0.0%29%0D%0AORDER+BY+%3Flab&format=text%2Fhtml&timeout=0&signal_void=on)